Malferrari48/HPC_assignments_group7/README.md

 # HPC OpenMP assignment Group 7

 ## Authors
-Francesco Malferrari, Gianluca Siligardi and Andrea Somenzi
+Francesco Malferrari, Gianluca Siligardi and Andrea Somenziii

 ## Description
 This is the exam project for UniMORE High Performance Computing course.